itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 There are css styles that we would need to use again and again for various components while building the application.
 So, these reusable utility classes can be added to a separate `utils.module.css` file inside the `styles` directory.

 ## Update and Delete Notes from the frontend

+To update and Delete notes we need to create more functions in `notesApi.ts` file.